renpy/renpy/sphinx/source/style_properties.rst

         focused).
     callable
-        If a non-displayable callable (like a function, method, or object with a __call__ method) is given, the function is called with two arguments, the x and y offset from the top-left corner of the displayable.
-If the function returns true, the displayable is focused.
+        If a non-displayable callable (like a function, method, or object with a ``__call__`` method) is given, the function is called with two arguments, the x and y offset from the top-left corner of the displayable.
+If the function returns True, the displayable is focused.
     None
         If none is given, the entire button can be focused.

 .. style-property:: keyboard_focus boolean

-   If true, the default, this button can be focused using the keyboard focus mechanism, if it can be focused at all.
-If false, the keyboard focus mechanism will skip this button.
+   If True, the default, this button can be focused using the keyboard focus mechanism, if it can be focused at all.
+If False, the keyboard focus mechanism will skip this button.
 (The keyboard focus mechanism is used by keyboards and keyboard-like devices, such as joypads.)

 .. style-property:: key_events boolean

-    If true, keyboard-generated events are passed to the children of this button.
-If false, those events are not propagated.
-In this default style, this is set to true while the button is hovered, and false otherwise.
+    If True, keyboard-generated events are passed to the children of this button.
+If False, those events are not propagated.
+In this default style, this is set to True while the button is hovered, and False otherwise.

-    Setting this to true can be used to propagate keyboard events to an input inside a button, even when the button isn't focused.
+    Setting this to True can be used to propagate keyboard events to an input inside a button, even when the button isn't focused.